fnproject/fdk-java/examples/travel-agent/README.md

 1. Use the best language for the job:
    1. `cd ../..`
-   1. Not everyone provides a good Java API :(
+   1. Not everyone provides a good Java SDK :(
-   1. Our hotel provider, for example, has an excellent ruby API.
+   1. Our hotel provider, for example, has an excellent ruby SDK.
    1. We have created some `/hotel/` and `/car/` and `/email/` functions.
    1. The hotel functions use Ruby and the car ones use nodejs.
    1. They simply forward the requests to the fake APIs and are bare-minimum StackOverflow copy-pasta to do so.
 Show at